nohamen/cookie-clicker-status/README.md

 # Cookie Clicker Code.

-## PLEASE NOTE: THIS IS FOR EDUCATIONAL PURPOSES ONLY.
+## PLEASE NOTE: IF I GET SUED FOR MAKING THIS THAT IS NOT MY PROBLEM.

 https://github.com/nohamen/cookie-clicker-status